 After my first serious disagreement with Mike, which was about cosmetic issues relating to my project schedule, I realized that we needed to negotiate boundaries that we could both live with.

-“Mike,” I asked him, “I understand that you have great intentions and would like to see everything go perfectly, however, it is time to leave some tasks for your team members.”
+“Mike,” I said, “I understand that you have great intentions and would like to see everything go perfectly.
+However, it is time to leave some tasks for your team members.”

-“What do you mean?”
-He replied.
+“What do you mean?” he replied.

-“Well… some team members told me that they would be happy if you could focus on product-related issues, and let them determine the support requirements and processes in their domain.
+“Well . . . some team members told me that they would be happy if you could focus on product-related issues and let them determine the support requirements and processes in their domain.
 For example, I would be happy to rearrange the activities on the schedule based on your input; however, you have not provided me a good reason for doing so, and since the schedule is my responsibility, I will not do it.”

-I never had a chance to find out if I was able to convince Mike, because after a few weeks, he was transferred to another product.
+I never had a chance to find out if I was able to convince Mike, because, after a few weeks, he was transferred to another product.
 The new product manager, Chris, was very cooperative.
 His mantra was “Don’t care how you do it, just do it fast.”

 We completed the requirements in a few weeks and launched the service with a phased approach in three months.

-My experience with Mike highlighted a few challenges that are common in project and product management relationships, and need careful management:
+My experience with Mike highlighted a few challenges that are common in project and product management relationships and need careful management:

 Control versus speed.
-In my case with Mike, the situation was a bit backward, because typically the project managers are accused of being too controlling.
+In my case with Mike, the situation was a bit backward, because typically project managers are accused of being too controlling.
 However, the lesson is clear: Control, wherever it comes from, needs to be balanced with flexibility and speed.
 Too much control oppresses team members’ creativity and motivation, resulting in slower problem solving and slipping launch dates.

 Crossing role boundaries.
-Mike meddled with project management and other deliverables, creating animosity within the team, thus damaging teamwork.
+Mike meddled with PM and other deliverables, creating animosity within the team, thus damaging teamwork.
 Project managers who are subject matter experts can fall into the same trap if they don’t manage the relationship with the product managers carefully.

-What Works, or How to Save This Marriage…
+What Works, or How to Save This Marriage

-There are several factors that can pave the path for creating a partnership that works for product and project managers, and can enable a fast delivery of high-quality products.
+Four factors can pave the path for creating a partnership that works for product managers and project managers and can enable a fast delivery of high-quality products.

-First, mutually agreed upon priorities for the new product development project (time, cost, quality) provide the baseline for subsequent decisions.
-Second, a robust new product development process that defines stakeholders’ responsibilities and provides clarity around who owns what deliverables helps in avoiding time-consuming collisions.
-Third, open communication builds trust, and is the best lubricant for the product development machine.
+1. Mutually agreed-on priorities for the new product development project (time, cost, quality) provide the baseline for subsequent decisions.

+2. A robust new product development process that defines stakeholders’ responsibilities and provides clarity around who owns what deliverables helps in avoiding time-consuming collisions.

+3. Open communication builds trust and is the best lubricant for the product development machine.

-Finally, project managers who view product managers as internal clients and partners in delivering seem to be quicker in building a relationship based on mutual respect, which leads to the ultimate goal: delivering exceptional products to the customer.
+4. Project managers who view product managers as internal clients and partners in delivering seem to be quicker in building a relationship based on mutual respect, which leads to the ultimate goal: delivering exceptional products to the customer.

 Business Users Connected to Business Objectives